oldfatcrab/PSYCH101/README.md

         - three types of cones in the retina, which respond to three types of light
         - primary colors: red, green, blue
         - all other colours can be made from these three
-        - Could just the specificily of the cones produce these different colours?
+        - could just the specificity of the cones produce these different colours?
-        - consistent with this theory are colourblind individules
+        - consistent with this theory are colour-blind individuals
             - red and green - problem with either green or red cones
             - blue and green - no distinction between blue and green cones
         - theory works well untill we talk about the colour yellow